 ENCYCLOPEDIC FATHER MACIEL IN THE LIMELIGHT

 And yet, to those who have heard things up close the enchanting music has a different sound.
 It must have been in 1953 that a young victim, frustrated by Senator McCarthy’s shameless public interrogation tactics, asked the evil persecutor during one of the last hearings- “Haven’t you any decency left, senator?”
-This came to mind after reading through all of Christ is my Life in the Spanish original.
+This came to mind as I finished reading the complete Christ is my Life in the original Spanish.

 THE GREAT IMPERSONATOR